 Enhance Our Leadership Position in the Enterprise Market and Mid-Market Customer Base.
-We believe we have a leading position in the enhanced financial controls and automation market with both enterprise market and mid-market customers, and we were recognized as a Leader by the Gartner Report in the newly created Magic Quadrant for Financial Corporate Performance Management Solutions for our completeness of vision and ability to execute.
+We believe we have a leading position with both enterprise market and mid-market customers.
 We intend to leverage our brand, history of innovation and customer focus to maintain and grow our leadership position with enterprise market customers, which we define as companies with greater than \$500 million in annual revenue.
 In addition, we believe that mid-market businesses, which we define as companies with between \$50 and \$500 million in annual revenue, are particularly underserved and that our platform can help these businesses modernize their accounting and finance processes efficiently and effectively.
 We have made recent investments to grow our mid-market sales team, and we plan to leverage our network of resellers to grow our mid-market business globally.